dnlzrgz/lazyfeed/README.md

 ## Usage

-> For a better experience using a [nerd font](https://www.nerdfonts.com/) is recommended.
+> For a better experience, using a [nerd font](https://www.nerdfonts.com/) is recommended.

 ```bash
 lazyfeed add https://dnlzrgz.com/rss # Add a feed.